delivered/chargify-zendesk/CONTRIBUTING.md

 ## Pull Requests

-- **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the README, CHANGELOG, and any other relevant documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow SemVer.
 Randomly breaking public APIs is not an option.